About This Site…

 When reading about references to situations and/or research, visitors (academic or otherwise) should please bear in mind that there is an inevitable cultural bias throughout this site.
 Situations discussed either are located in the UK geographically or apply to the UK socially/culturally – though the issues discussed may equally apply elsewhere geographically.
 Situations and topics which have little or no relevance to the UK or have global significance primarily are housed in the Global section.
 Psychological/sociological research discussed will almost always have been carried out in the UK or the USA unless indicated otherwise.

 Although one of the intentions of this site is to provide materials which meet academic standards, another intention is to make them user-friendly to the non-academic.
 Thus, it is hoped the language and presentation used are as user-friendly and accessible as intended.
-I welcome all constructive suggestions as to how to improve the materials.

 All pages, articles and graphics are created/written by myself, unless credited otherwise, and are subject to the usual copyright restrictions.
 Single pages or sections of materials may be ‘borrowed’ on a one-off basis for non-profit making purposes such as presentations or teaching, in accordance with ‘fair use’ (USA)/’fair dealing’ (UK) concepts.
 However, the source (myself, this site) should be fully credited.
 I do not have the right to give permission for use of materials on this site not under my own copyright.
 If you wish to use such materials for presentations, etc, you are strongly advised to get in touch with the copyright holders.
 (Copyright holders are acknowledged on this site wherever known.)